sony/nnabla-examples/diffusion-models/README.md

 Note that all scripts assume multi-GPU training with 4 GPU.
 If you would like to train your model with a single GPU, please remove `mpirun -N 4` from each script.

-As for the dataset path, `./data` is used as `--data_dir` as default.
+As for the dataset path, `./data` is used as `dataset.data_dir` as default.
 In other words, we assume `./data` is a symbolic link for the path we describe in `Download data for training` section above.
-If you have some errors related to dataset, please check your dataset path is correct.
+If you get some errors related to dataset, please check your dataset path is correct.